Wallingford, Oxfordshire: St Peter's Church

-An earlier church on the site was destroyed in 1646 during the siege of Wallingford in the Civil War.
+An earlier church on the site of St Peter's Church was destroyed in 1646 during the siege of Wallingford in the Civil War.
 Building of the present church started in 1763, the contractors being William Toovey and Joseph Tuckwell.
 In 1767 the interior of the church was paved, pews were added and the exterior was stuccoed under the supervision of Sir Robert Taylor.
 A spire designed by Taylor was added in 1776–77.
 A local resident, Sir William Blackstone, a lawyer and author of the Commentaries on the Laws of England, took an interest in the building of the spire and paid for the clock face visible from his house.
 The chancel was built in 1904, designed by Sydney Stephenson.
 The church was declared redundant on 1 May 1971, and was vested in the Churches Conservation Trust on 26 July 1972.
 St Peter's is the final resting place of Sir William Blackstone, who is buried in his family vault under the church.

 St Mary-le-More Church

 The Church of St Mary-le-More is located in a prominent position in the town square behind Wallingford Town Hall.
 The church appears in records from 1077, when the advowson belonged to St Alban's Abbey.
-The west tower was originally 12th century, but its upper stages were rebuilt in a Perpendicular Gothic style out of the stone from Wallingford Castle when it was demolished by Oliver Cromwell after the Civil War.
+The west bell tower was originally 12th century, but its upper stages were rebuilt in a Perpendicular Gothic style out of the stone from Wallingford Castle when it was demolished by Oliver Cromwell after the Civil War.
 The nave and aisle were built in the 13th and 14th century, and the chancel was built later.
 However, all were rebuilt in 1854 to designs by the Gothic Revival architect David Brandon.

 The west window of the north aisle has stained glass made in 1856 by Thomas Willement.
 The pulpit was made in 1888 by the sculptor Onslow Ford.
 The church tower features a ring of ten bells.
 A ring of eight including the tenor was cast in 1738 by Richard Phelps and Thomas Lester of the Whitechapel Bell Foundry.
 Mears and Stainbank of the Whitechapel Bell Foundry re-cast the second bell of that ring, now the fourth bell of the present ring, in 1887, the year of the Golden Jubilee of Queen Victoria.
 In 2003 the Whitechapel Bell Foundry cast a new treble and second bell, increasing the number of bells to ten.